HP braces for huge loss after $8 billion EDS writedown

-The world’s largest computer maker also plans to replace its head of services, a vast but sluggish division that new CEO Meg Whitman wants to reshape into a stronger competitor to the likes of IBM.
+The world’s largest computer maker also plans to replace its head of services, a vast but sluggish division that new CEO Meg Whitman wants to reshape into a stronger competitor to the likes of IBM (IBM.N).

 Whitman, the former eBay CEO who took up the computing giant’s helm in 2011 to some skepticism about her technology and hardware credentials, is trying to turn around the company.
 HP’s stock has lost more than half its value in the two years since CEO Mark Hurd unexpectedly resigned amid a scandal over his relationship with a female marketing contractor.